rainlab/translate-plugin/README.md

     <h3>{{ 'Please select your language:'|_ }}</h3>
     {% component 'localePicker' %}

 If translated, the text above will appear as whatever language is selected by the user.
-The dropdown basic and is designed to be restyled.
+The dropdown is very basic and is intended to be restyled.
 A simpler example might be:

     [...]
     ==